-The Division on Queer Criminology is a pending division of the American Society of Criminology.
+The Division on Queer Criminology is an official division of the American Society of Criminology.

 The goals of the Division are: